maxjerdee/clustering-mi/README.md

 corrects the standard measure's bias towards labelings with too many groups.
 The asymmetric normalization of
 [Jerdee, Kirkley, and Newman (2023)](https://arxiv.org/abs/2307.01282) is also included to remove the biases of symmetric normalizations.
+Data used to generate the figures in those papers is available in the `examples/data` directory of the repository.

 ## Installation